audreyfeldroy/cookiecutter-pypackage/docs/tutorial.rst

 ----------------------------

 Go to your GitHub account and create a new repo named ``mypackage``, where ``mypackage`` matches the ``[project_slug]`` from your answers to running cookiecutter.
 This is so that Travis CI and pyup.io can find it when we get to Step 5.

-``If your virtualenv folder is within your project folder, be sure to add the virtualenv folder name to your .gitignore file.``

 You will find one folder named after the ``[project_slug]``.
 Move into this folder, and then setup git to use your GitHub repo and upload the code: